geometry-zsh/geometry/readme.md

 All geometry does is run simple functions to customize the left and right prompts.

-We bundle a few useful functions to start out with, that can:
+We bundle a few useful functions to start with, that can:

-- give you a custom, colorizable prompt symbol
+- give you a custom colored prompt symbol
 - change the prompt symbol color according to the last command exit status
 - make the prompt symbol color change with your hostname
-- display current git branch, state and time since last commit
+- display current git branch, state and time since latest commit
 - tell you whether you need to pull, push or if you're mid-rebase
-- display the number of conflicting files and total number of conflicts
+- display the number of conflicting files and the total number of conflicts
 - display if there is a stash
-- display the running time of long running commands
+- display the running time of long-running commands
 - set the terminal title to current command and directory
 - make you the coolest hacker in the whole Starbucks

-The right side prompt is printed asynchronously, so you know it's going to be fast™.
+The right side prompt prints asynchronously, so you know it's going to be fast™.

-Geometry also has a secondary prompt that shows up when pressing enter with an empty command, which can be customized with `GEOMETRY_INFO`.
+Geometry also has a secondary prompt that shows up when pressing enter with an empty command, which you can configure with `GEOMETRY_INFO`.

 ## Functions

-geometry has very little architecture.
-There are three environment variables that define what is shown on the left, right, and on enter - `GEOMETRY_PROMPT`, `GEOMETRY_RPROMPT`, and `GEOMETRY_INFO`.
+Geometry has very little architecture.
+Three environment variables define what is shown on the left, right, and on enter - `GEOMETRY_PROMPT`, `GEOMETRY_RPROMPT`, and `GEOMETRY_INFO`.

 Most of these functions only show up if it makes sense to (for example, `geometry_git` only shows up if in a git repository).